 A Frenchie is adorable and loving.
 But just like any other pet, it is part of your responsibility to ensure that it is well taken care of.
 You need to treat it like your own child.
-This type of dog has unique structures, particularly on its facial and mouth area.
-So as the owner, you have to familiarize yourself with all these.
+This type of dog has unique characteristics, no more so than it’s nose, teeth and mouth!

 If you are thinking about getting a French bulldog for a pet, or perhaps you already have one and you are curious about how you could keep it healthy, especially when it comes to its teeth, this article is for you.